Chun Beeho: Professional career

-As a South Korean diplomat, he served as visiting speaker in Bulgaria, Costa Rica, Cuba, France, Indonesia, Mexico, South Korea, Spain and Thailand.
+As a South Korean diplomat, he served as visiting lectureres in Bulgaria, Costa Rica, Cuba, France, Indonesia, Mexico, South Korea, Spain and Thailand.
 He has participated as Academic Lecturer in prestigious universities as Mines Paris ("South Korea: France's Strategic Partner in Asia", 2004), the Monterrey Institute of Technology and Higher Education Campus Monterrey ("Free Trade Strategy between South Korea and Mexico", 2017), Colmex in Mexico City ("The Foreign Trade Policy of Korea and the Impetus for Free Trade between Korea and Mexico", 2017), the Sungkyunkwan University in Seoul ("Analysis on the Korea's FTA strategy towards Asia", 2007; "Economic Integration in the East Asia Region", 2008), and the University of Sofia in Bulgaria ("Government Policy Review of the Republic of Korea", 2010; "South Korea as Crossroads of Asia", 2012).

-Since 2018 he started a professional academic career as Distinguished Professor, Graduate School of National Strategy of Sungkyunkwan University in Seoul, South Korea by giving lectures on Foreign Policy, Globalization and Global Strategy, etc. He was also named as Director of Center of International Development Cooperation of the University in September 2018.